m2paulc/github-battle/README.md

   - use function Component to render the UI
 - install and use prop-types to validate arguments pass to components
   - npm i prop-types //dependency
+- fetch repository for each selected programming language
+- implement fetch in the componentDidMount lifecycle